formulae-org/package-chemistry-js/README.md

 Fōrmulæ is also a software framework for visualization, edition and manipulation of complex expressions, from many fields.
 The code for an specific field —i.e. arithmetics— is encapsulated in a single unit called a Fōrmulæ **package**.

 This repository contains the source code for the **chemistry package**.
-It conatins functionality for basic chemistry.
+It contains functionality for basic chemistry.

 The GitHub organization [formulae-org](https://github.com/formulae-org) encompasses the source code for the rest of packages, as well as the [web application](https://github.com/formulae-org/formulae-js).